davetron5000/naildrivin5.com/_posts/2018-01-19-work-vs-meta-work--delivering-the-right-results.md

 [“refactor” tests](/blog/2012/11/16/why-you-cant-refactor-test-code.html), or
 modernize some code that's perfectly functional, despite being years old.

-In almost every case case, struggling engineers fail to deliver results because they over-focus on meta-work.
+In almost every case, struggling engineers fail to deliver results because they over-focus on meta-work.
 My advice to new engineers—new to the trade or veterans new to a company—is to aggressively focus on _work_: deliver results.

 By [focusing on delivering results](http://theseniorsoftwareengineer.com/focus_on_delivering_results_excerpt.html), an engineer